praj-bellakka/tp/docs/UserGuide.md

 Format: `help`

+#### View statistics: `summary`
+FitNUS supports two kinds of diet report, which are weekly report and monthly report.
+##### Weekly report
+Weekly report gives you an overview of your diet over the past 7 days, which includes daily calorie intake graph, average calorie intake, most and least frequently eaten foods.
+Format: `summary /week`
+##### Monthly report
+Monthly report gives you an overview of your diet over this month, which includes average calorie intake, most and least frequently eaten foods.
+Format: `summary /month`

 ### Suggest food based on food type and calorie goal: `suggest`
 Filters food items in the database based on food type (meal, snack, beverage, others) that if consumed, will not exceed the daily calorie goal set by the user.